 Instant Pot Directions

 • Lightly grease the inner pot of the Instant Pot with a bit of oil or cooking spray.
-This is to make cleanup easy, but it’s optional.
-Feel free to omit if you are oil-free.
+This is to make cleanup easy and prevent sticking.

 • Place the chopped onions, chopped garlic, cashews, cannellini beans, cauliflower florets, hot sauce, coconut sugar, paprika, almond milk, and nutritional yeast in the inner pot of Instant Pot and stir well to combine.